 The following text is a chapter titled, “The Incarnation of Christ,” transcribed from William S. Plumer’s The Rock of Our Salvation: A Treatise Respecting the Natures, Person, Offices, Work, Sufferings, and Glory of Jesus Christ, as published by the American Tract Society in 1867.
-Dr. Plumer was a profuse writer and many of his works have gone unused, which is particularly a shame because his works tend to clarity and simplicity due to his keen pastoral sense honed in congregations in Richmond, Baltimore, and other locations.
+Dr. Plumer was a profuse writer and many of his works have gone unused, which is particularly a shame because his writing tends to clarity and simplicity due to his keen pastoral sense honed in congregations in Richmond, Baltimore, and other locations.
 The incarnation is both a wondrous and exasperating subject because of amazement that God became man but also frustration because the hypostatic union and its complexities cannot be fully comprehended.
 In the transcription, Presbyterians of the Past has inserted some information in brackets [ ] including thoughts on clarification, one paragraph in particular needed some enumeration of points, and to note published sources and Bible references used by Plumer.

 THE INCARNATION OF CHRIST

 When we say, the Son of God became incarnate, we mean to say that he became the Son of man, taking to himself human nature entire.
 In the Apostles’ Creed this doctrine is thus expressed: “He was conceived by the power of the Holy Ghost and born of the Virgin Mary.”
 The Athanasian Creed says: “He is not only perfect God, but perfect man, of a reasonable soul and human flesh subsisting.”
 The Westminster Assembly teaches: